YOLOSecFW/YoloSec-Framework/README.md

 - Sudo?
 Ain't nobody go time fo dat!
 Run as root always.
 Shit saves time  and makes disasters even more disasterrific
 - Sometimes you have to go full retard to be understood by a conference room full of downsies.
 - If you must comment your code, make sure it's functionally useless, contradictory, and hilarious.
+- Save the root password in a text file only readable by root
+- Copy-paste commands from abandoned online discussion forums, it'll make the dumpsterfire burn brighter
+- Install LUKS with a detached header and leave your USB stick in the pants for when your mom washes them
 - Upgrayedd will eventually find you and you better have his money.
 - Safe spaces don't exist here in the real world.
 Call people on their bullshit and expect to be called on yours.
 - Don't take yourself or others so seriously.
 Remember this was a hobby before it became a career.